mrmacete/writeups/crackmes.de/berkeley/README.md

 [https://www.kernel.org/doc/Documentation/networking/filter.txt](https://www.kernel.org/doc/Documentation/networking/filter.txt)

-Apparently it's there for 1993, it's a compiled language (called BPF) to build packet filters from userland, letting the kernel apply them to raw sockets, but it seems used also for some type general purpose computation.
+Apparently it's there since 1993, it's a compiled language (called BPF) to build packet filters from userland, letting the kernel apply them to raw sockets, but it seems used also for some type general purpose computation.

 Here is how it is used in the crackme, in a nutshell: